The Baddest of George Thorogood and the Destroyers: Release

 EMI America released The Baddest of George Thorogood on July 28, 1992.
 The album debuted at No. 122, and peaked at No. 100 on the Billboard 200 chart.
 The album was certified platinum by the Recording Industry Association of America (RIAA) on February 8, 1995.

-Two singles were released from the album, "I'm a Steady Rollin' Man", which peaked at No. 18 on the Mainstream Rock chart, and "Louie to Frisco".
+Three singles were released from the album, "I'm a Steady Rollin' Man", which peaked at No. 18 on the Mainstream Rock chart, the new remix of "Bad to the Bone", and "Louie to Frisco".